aster-yz-li/exchange-rates/README.txt

-* This was my "Capstone: Advanced Java Topics & Machine Learning" (12th grade) final project. *
+* This was my "Capstone: Advanced Java Topics & Machine Learning" (12th grade) final project.
+Being much more experienced now, I am able to optimize a lot of the code but have uploaded the project as-is for the sake of time and authenticity. *

 ###############################################################################################